 THF Roving Ambassador in New Zealand

 Roberta Beary is the inaugural Haiku Foundation Roving Ambassador and as she and her husband Frank Stella make their way though New Zealand she will be trying to contact as many haiku writers and groups as possible.
-So far, she’s had lunch with Pat Prime in Auckland and toured the Katikati Haiku Pathway with a local group.
-Read more and see some photos from the Katikati visit.
-After about 3 weeks here they will move on to Australia.
+She’s had lunch with Pat Prime in Auckland and toured the Katikati Haiku Pathway with a local group (read more and see some photos from the Katikati visit), met with Windrift (Wellington) and Small White Teapot (Christchurch), as well as some individual poets here and there.
+Roberta and Frank leave for Australia on March 1.

 Red Moon Anthology for 2016